Lahirud-UIUX/enginaro-industrial/docs/contact-form-setup.md

 If emails aren't being sent, check the following:

-1. Verify your Gmail credentials in `.env.local` are correct
+1. Verify your Resend API key in `.env.local` is correct
-2. Make sure two-step verification is enabled on your Google account
-3. Confirm the app password was generated correctly
+2. Check the Resend dashboard for any sending errors or limits
-4. Check the server logs for any error messages
+3. Check the server logs for any error messages
-5. If using Gmail, make sure Google hasn't blocked the login attempt (check your Gmail inbox for security alerts)
-6. Verify your Gmail account hasn't reached sending limits
+4. Make sure your API key has permission to send emails

-## Production Deployment
+## Production Deployment on Vercel

-When deploying to production:

-1. Add the `EMAIL_USER` and `EMAIL_PASS` environment variables to your hosting platform (Vercel, Netlify, etc.)
+1. Add the `RESEND_API_KEY` environment variable in your Vercel project settings:
-2. Never commit the `.env.local` file to version control
-3. Consider using a transactional email service (like SendGrid, Mailgun, etc.) for production environments with higher email volumes
+   - Go to your project on Vercel
+   - Navigate to Settings > Environment Variables
+   - Add the key `RESEND_API_KEY` with your Resend API key as the value
+2. Deploy your application
+3. Resend works well with serverless functions, so emails should send properly in production

+## Local Testing

+For testing locally:
+1. Make sure your `.env.local` file contains your Resend API key
+2. Run the development server with `npm run dev`
+3. Submit the form and check the server console for any errors